 The 25hours is sexy in an aloof, understated way.
 The guest rooms are funky – think purple bathtubs and clowns on the walls – but the vibe is more cool than crazy.
-There’s a buzzy rooftop bar, Dachboden, which attracts a hip crowd, and an excellent Italian restaurant on the ground floor, meaning you could quite happily stay here and never leave the building.
-If you do decide to step out, you’ll find yourself in the heart of the creative 7th district, just a hop, skip and a jump from most of the major museums.
+There’s a buzzy rooftop bar, Dachboden, which attracts a hip crowd, and an excellent Italian restaurant on the ground floor.
+If you do decide to venture out, you’ll find yourself in the heart of the creative 7th district, with its lively cafes and hipster boutique shops.

-The five-star Marriott Hotel in Vienna’s city centre is a great choice for both business and family travellers.
+The five-star Marriott Hotel in Vienna’s city centre is a great choice for families.
 Why?
-It has an indoor pool (not easy to come by in Vienna), and it’s directly across the street from Stadtpark, which has a full playground for the kids.
-The hotel offers family rooms for a relaxed, spacious stay.
+It has an indoor pool (not easy to come by in Vienna), and it’s directly across the street from Stadtpark, which has a large kids playground.
+The hotel also offers family rooms for a relaxed, spacious stay.
 Picky eaters?
 Don’t worry, the buffet breakfast is delicious and has something to satisfy all tastes.
-Business travellers will love the convenience of the location and all the facilities that come with that five-star rating – excellent restaurants, a gym and a concierge service.
+Adult guests will appreciate the fitness centre and Golden Tree spa.

-Hotel Kaerntnerhof, in the heart of the 1st district just minutes from St Stephen’s Cathedral, proves that the best things come in small packages.
-It is tiny, with only 44 rooms, but the prices are exceptional for the location.
+Hotel Kaerntnerhof, in the heart of the 1st district, just minutes from St Stephen’s Cathedral, proves that the best things come in small packages and the prices are exceptional for the location.
 Single rooms are small, with simple furnishings and a pale-grey colour palette to create calming little oases.
-Amazingly, despite the small size, you still get all the bells and whistles packed in – a work desk, free Wi-Fi, a shower and a complimentary breakfast with vegan options.
+Despite the small size, you still get all the bells and whistles packed in – a work desk, free wifi, a shower and a complimentary breakfast with vegan options.
 If the weather is nice, enjoy the view from the rooftop terrace.

 Sofitel might be an international chain, but its Vienna property can compete with any of the boutique options in the city.
-It features an amazing indoor rooftop bar with an incredible panoramic view, accessed by a jet-black elevator.
-Located on the lively pedestrian-friendly Donaucanal, and across from the 1st district, this hotel is the perfect place to visit if you are without children.
-If you feel like indulging yourself, the large So SPA will leave you buffed, glowing, plumped up and stress-free, ready to explore this most magical of cities.
+It features an indoor rooftop bar with an incredible panoramic view, accessed by a jet-black elevator.
+Located on the lively pedestrian-friendly Donaukanal, and across from the 1st district, this hotel is the perfect place to visit if you are without children.
+Pamper yourself at the large So/Spa where treatments will leave you buffed, glowing, plumped up and stress-free, ready to explore the city.